freakmoch/rivediscord/README.md

 I don't know if anyones already made a repository for this.
 But heres mine.

+## Requirements

+- Latest Node.js installed
+- Discord, of course.
+- Basic knowlege how to use cmd/a terminal
+- Basic knowledge of Javascript and Rivescript

 **If you need any help, please check out the [Wiki](https://github.com/freakmoch/rivediscord/wiki)**

 ## Links